 OBA's graduate student curriculum permits students to develop their own research focus and PhD project while also building a strong foundation in integrative biology under the active mentorship of our diverse faculty.
 Students in the Integrative Biology program take a variety of core and elective courses in which they are introduced to both to faculty research and to approaches to integrative research in organismal biology.
 Our students have the opportunity to utilize the diversity of expertise at the University of Chicago and affiliated institutions including the Field Museum of Natural History, Argonne National Laboratory and Woods Hole Marine Biological Laboratory (MBL), and to take courses across the sciences and beyond.
 Beyond our thriving departmental academic community, there are numerous weekly seminar series exemplifying diverse aspects of the biological sciences (for example, evolution, ecology, behavior, integrative biology, development, genetics and molecular biology, neurobiology and computational neuroscience) that bring in researchers from around the world.

 Neuromechanics is an important area of growth in neuroscience.
 The field examines the combined function of the brain in concert with the biomechanics of body movement and sensorimotor integration.
 Neuromechanics research has implications for both basic and applied work related to a national need in neuroscience including: (1) development of neuroprosthetics to restore abilities to amputees, (2) development of biologically-inspired designs for a range of engineering applications, and (3) increased understanding of how organisms function in changing environments, a key to understanding potential impacts of climate change on behavior, animal populations and species survival.
-The purpose of this program is to transform higher-level training in neuromechanics and expand the core of highly qualified candidates in this fast-moving field.

 This is a particularly exciting time to be an integrative biologist.
 Recent advances in research tools and technology in molecular biology, neurobiology, genetics, scientific visualization, and computational biology are providing new opportunities to approach biological questions with fresh perspectives and to explore new directions through interdisciplinary research.